BOO International Film Festival | 3–9 November 2025, Prague

 The ELBE DOCK online industry programme was aimed at emerging film professionals and students from the field of audiovisual from the Czech Republic and Germany.

 It focused on interdisciplinary networking and bringing together those interested not only in the world of cinema and video art, but also in digital technologies, intermedia, and multimedia.
-During the day-long program, participants could consult ideas and concepts for their creative projects that go beyond the realm of classical film or combine diverse narrative practices with modern technologies.
+During the day-long programme, participants could consult ideas and concepts for their creative projects that go beyond the realm of classical film or combine diverse narrative practices with modern technologies.

 The online industry programme also included a Spotlight section consisting of short interviews with inspiring festivals and organisations in the field of audiovisual from the Czech and German environment.
 These included the Czech festivals Signal – a festival of digital and creative culture in Prague and Uroboros – a festival of critical and socially engaged design, the production company Daisy with Rider Productions as well as the Hertz-Lab of the Centre for Arts and Media in Karlsruhe, the Konrad Wolf Film University in Babelsberg and the Lichter Film Fest Frankfurt International.